fatih-bas/fatih-bas/README.md

 <div>
   <h2> 🚀 About Me </h2>

-  Hi there, `I'm Fatih,` software developer candidate and tech enthusiast.
+  Hi there, `I'm Fatih,` frontend developer candidate and tech enthusiast.
   I' m currently at `Patika.dev Bootcamp Acceleration Program` student and trying to improve my skills.
   I like to learn new things.
 I'm interest `frontend & backend.` I'm always open to collaborating on projects and innovative/disruptive ideas.
 </div>